 There is a general stereotype that a basketball player has to be tall to perform well in the court.
 Well, that’s true to some extent.
 But still there some exceptions to that idea, generally these days the average height of NBA players is 6 feet 7 inches.
 Irrespective of the height, some short players also entertain the spectators with their multi-talented skills.
 Whenever they play with the large players, they have a disadvantage with their height, but they have been able to compensate it with their talent and skills.
 Here in this article, I am going to feature 15 shortest and great NBA players of all time.

-Related: Amazing Life history of Tyra Buss!
+we have all the details about this Amazing Life history of Tyra Buss! article you can check!

 1. Shane Larkin